Sebschock/pyinapp/README.rst

     except InAppValidationError:
         """ handle validation error """

-If you are validating a receipt from a auto-renewable subscription, you must add your a `shared secret
+If you are validating a receipt from a auto-renewable subscription, you must add your `shared secret
 <https://developer.apple.com/library/content/releasenotes/General/ValidateAppStoreReceipt/Chapters/ValidateRemotely.html#//apple_ref/doc/uid/TP40010573-CH104-SW1>`_.